Active Pilot · Georgia & California

 Behavioral Finance Patterns

-Grown-ups reading alongside their children recognize the exact behavior patterns — loss aversion, information asymmetry, authority legitimacy, voluntary exchange, social proof.
+Grown-ups reading alongside recognize the exact behavior patterns — loss aversion, information asymmetry, authority legitimacy, voluntary exchange, social proof.
 Both layers are real.
 Neither announces itself.

 Behavior is installed before it's named.